8 Castles to visit in Switzerland with kids

 Château de Prangins

 This castle is one of the locations of the Swiss National Museum.
 It is close to the lake, and has a beautiful garden where they grow vegetables from the 18th century.
 There are often events organized, like for instance spring markets and ‘Lunch on the Grass’ in autumn.
 On the three floors and in the cellar, there are permanent and temporary exhibitions.
 A very interesting temporary exhibition will start in Prangins castle soon: ‘A table!
 What does Switzerland eat?’.
-To learn all about what’s in the cooking pots of the ‘Homo Helveticus’, be sure to visit the exhibition that starts on April 7th and lasts until October 20th 2019.
+To learn all about what’s in the cooking pots of the ‘Homo Helveticus’, be sure to visit the current exhibition which lasts until October 20th 2019.
 As we have written a post on Swiss Food, we will definitely visit, and are quite curious to see if any of the foods we talked about are in this exhibition.

 Château de Prangins entrance fee : CHF 10 for adults, free for children under 16